mintona/monster_shop_solo/README.md

 * Enable and disable items in their shop
 * Delete items that have never been ordered
 * Fulfill items from their shop in a consumer's order (the last item to be fulfilled updates the order status to "packaged")
+* Create, edit, update, destroy, enable/disable coupons for the merchant they work for

 #### Restrictions
 * They cannot visit any path starting with "/admin"
 * They cannot edit the details of the store they work at
 * They cannot edit a user's information, password, or cancel an order
+* They can only add a new coupon if they have less than 5 active coupons in the system

 ### Admin
 * Admins have the most permissions of any user and can perform nearly all actions on behalf of a default user or merchant employee.